avnascimento/snowflake-to-bq-data-transfer-tool/docs/DOCUMENTATION.md

 This column should be defined as a timestamp in BigQuery, so by passing the schema in the load job, BigQuery will store the string timestamp in the timestamp column without any issues.

-### 1.2.7 Persisting the Connector State
+### 1.2.9 Persisting the Connector State

 The connector uses an Embedded H2 database to keep track of its state.
 The connector performs a variety of tasks, such as translation, unloading data, loading data into BigQuery etc.

-Heavy lifting activities like Snowflake Unload and BigQuery Load should be restartable if the connector crashes.
+Heavy lifting activities like Snowflake Unload, transfer from S3 to GCS and BigQuery Load should be restartable if the connector crashes.

 **Example**, if 10TB of table data has been unloaded from Snowflake, we do not want to repeat it due to a connector crash.